Chapter 7 : I like my life.

 “Are you sure?”

 “Ava,” Louis snaps, glaring up at me from the kitchen counter.
 He’s been pouring over stacks of paper for the last few hours, making mysterious scratch marks on them and then crumpling them up in frustration.
 “Seriously.
-It’s a college party.
-You could show up in a bikini and no one would care.”
+It’s a university party.
+You could show up naked and no one would care.”

 Well, I suppose he has a point.